aworkshop/c/src/02/README.md

 $ file a.out
 a.out: Mach-O 64-bit executable x86_64
 ```
-The output depends on the operating system and processor.
+The native output depends on the operating system and processor.

 ---
 |[TOC](../../README.md) | [Prev](../01/README.md) |[Next](../03/README.md)|